 The Supplement for Undergraduate Research (SURE) program is a UMBC internal funding mechanism managed by the Office of Research Development in support the inclusion of undergraduates in faculty-led research (including scholarly and creative activities) during a student’s first four semesters at UMBC.
-SURE proposals are submitted by faculty.
+SURE proposals are submitted by faculty members.

-As of the application cycle for academic year 2019-2020 awards, the application process has been combined with UMBC’s internal Federal Work Study application process.
-With the same application, you are requesting either an FWS-supported student or a SURE-supported student.
+To allow faculty applicants to consider a broader set of students and to encourage the creation of research-oriented Federal Work Study opportunities (FWS), the SURE application process is combined with UMBC’s internal FWS application process.
+With the same application, you are requesting either an FWS-supported student or funding for a SURE-supported student.
 FWS-supported students do not need to be in their first four semesters at UMBC while receiving FWS funds, but SURE-supported students must be.

 Students seeking paid research experiences who are ineligible for support under a professor’s SURE award are encouraged to apply instead for an Undergraduate Research Award (for which the student is the applicant) or to find an advisor with available (perhaps extramural) funding.

 The SURE program is part of the broader Undergraduate Research Enhancement Initiative (UREI), which is funded by a variety of UMBC units.

 Applicants for the SURE program are the advisors/mentors on the proposed work, not the students who will be funded by the award.
 Anyone eligible to submit proposals for extramural funding through UMBC is eligible to submit a URA proposal.
 Eligibility to submit extramural funding varies by department.
 In most cases, to be eligible, one must be a tenure-track (including tenured) professor, a research professor, or have gone through the Principal Investigator exemption approval process (starting with their department, culminating in approval from the Vice President for Research & Creative Achievement).